Sabres end 8-month stalemate by trading Jack Eichel to Vegas

 “What I felt strongly about was we were not going to be backed into a corner or feel that we were going to make a deal that we did not feel right for us regardless of any external pressure, or anything being said,” Adams said.

-As for a dispute that grew bitter over the summer, Adams said, “it was nothing personal,” and wished Eichel the best.

-“I think he’s in a really good spot, and I think we got a really, really good return in a really challenging situation,” he said.

-Eichel was the Sabres’ highest-paid player and is in the fourth year of an eight-year, $80 million contract.
-He topped 20 goals in each of his first five seasons and enjoyed a breakout year in 2019-20, when he had a career-best 36 goals in 68 games before the season was abruptly canceled due to the coronavirus pandemic.
+Eichel was the Sabres’ highest-paid player and is in the fourth season of an eight-year, $80 million contract.
+He topped 20 goals in each of his first five seasons and enjoyed a breakout year in 2019-20, when he had a career-best 36 goals in 68 games before the season was abruptly halted because of the coronavirus pandemic.

-Overall, he finishes with 139 goals and 355 points in 375 career games with Buffalo.
+Overall, he had 139 goals and 216 assists in 375 career games with Buffalo.

-Buffalo acquired a top-10 protected first-round pick in the 2022 draft and a 2023 second-round selection.
-Vegas also acquired a 2023 third-round pick.
+Buffalo acquired a top-10 protected first-round pick in the 2022 draft and a 2023 second-round selection and also sent Vegas a 2023 third-round pick.

-The feud became public in May, when Eichel revealed what he called “a disconnect” with the team over treating the injury, and he questioned his future with a franchise that once regarded him as a key building block after selecting him with the No. 2 pick in the 2015 draft.

-The dispute escalated over the summer, with Eichel changing agents in August in a bid to spur a trade.
-In September, the Sabres stripped Eichel of his captaincy before the start of training camp.

 Eichel joins a Golden Knights team off to a 4-5 start and already depleted by injuries, with five players on injured reserve, not including William Karlsson, who is out indefinitely with a broken foot.